pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Reading
 ~~~~~~~

-When :ref:`reading <DCB recorders>` events from a DCB event store, a reader can supply a "query".
-A :ref:`query <DCB query>`
+When :ref:`reading <DCB recorders>` events from a DCB event store, a reader can supply a "query"
+for selecting events.
+If no query is provided, or the query does not have any query items, then all events
+will be selected.
+A reader may also specify a sequence position after which to select events.

-can have any number of "query items".
-Each :ref:`query item <DCB query item>` can have any number of "types" and "tags".
+A :ref:`query <DCB query>` can have any number of "query items".
+Each :ref:`query item <DCB query item>`
-A reader may also specify a sequence position after which events are selected.

-An event is selected by the query if matched by any of the query items.
-An event is matched
+can have any number of "types" and "tags".
+An event is selected by a query if matched by any of the query items.
-if the event's type is mentioned in the query item's types, or if the query item has zero types,
+An event is matched if the event's type is mentioned in the query item's types, or if the query item has
-and if all query item's tags are mentioned in the event's tags.
+zero types, and if all query item's tags are mentioned in the event's tags.
+In this way, a query item

-In this way, a query item with more types will be more inclusive, and a query item with more tags will be more
+with more types is more inclusive, and a query item with more tags is more restrictive.
-restrictive.
-Each query item will tend to add events to the set of events selected by the query.
-However, if a
-query has zero query items, or no query is provided when reading, then all events will be selected, optionally
-after the specified position.

 Writing
 ~~~~~~~